 - 11-Inch edge-to-edge Liquid Retina display with Promotion true Tone, and wide Color

 - Face ID for secure authentication and Apple Pay

 - 12MP back camera, 7MP True Depth front camera

 - Four speaker Audio with wider Stereo sound

-There are plenty of reasons to install iOS 12.4 on your device today.
-There are also some reasons why you might want to hold back and wait.
+While there are plenty of reasons to install iOS 12.4.2 on your device today, there are also some reasons why you might want to hold back and wait.

 iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch in March.
 You can read more about the iOS 12.2's patches over on the company's website.

 It's important to note that Apple's iOS 12.2 update patched up an exploit that allowed websites to use motion sensors to "fingerprint" devices.